jwansek/eda.gay/static/index.md

 ![(you)s](https://eda.gay/img/braindamage.png)

 ## haiiiiiii
-my name is eden and im a 21yo (boymoder) computer science undergraduate. i made my own website to encourage others to do so too. i'll post my thoughts on here sometimes, and use this site to link to other stuff i host [more about me](/thought?id=2).
+my name is eden and im a 22yo (boymoder) computer science student. i made my own website to encourage others to do so too. i'll post my thoughts on here sometimes, and use this site to link to other stuff i host [more about me](/thought?id=2).

 [click here for a random image of lio fotia](https://eda.gay/random?tags=lio_fotia)